vitringr/vault/_Quotes.md

 The impossible becomes possible, the possible becomes probable, the probable becomes inevitable.
 \- Andrew Ryan

-The price of Liberty is eternal vigilance.
-\- Thomas Jefferson

 The question is not what you look at, but what you see.
 \- Henry David Thoreau